My favorite shows and movies from September

 Watch on Netflix

-Sex Education Season 3 was the show I was most awaited for this year.
-The show is so close to my heart.
-The show is about a bunch of teenagers, studying in Moordale Higher Secondary School, on how they explore themselves as individuals after going through heartbreaks, healing through their past traumas, and owning their individuality.
+Sex Education Season 3 was the show I was desperately waiting for this year.
+The show is extremely close to my heart.
+The show is about a bunch of teenagers, studying in Moordale Higher Secondary School, who explore themselves as individuals after going through heartbreaks, healing through their past traumas, and owning their individuality.
 Since I was in that growing phase, this show stayed with me.
 But contrary to my expectation, the third season was more about Adam, Ruby, and Eric and less about Otis and Maeve.
 There were several striking and heartfelt moments in this season that I just could not get enough of the series!